Pictures

 Unique locking spring designed by Johan Christian Wilken Kyhl (pronounced, 'cool') and first introduced in 1794.
 The Kyhl spring catch was used on Danish bayonets from 1794-1860 and also on bayonets made by Norwegian and Prussian makers.

 According to Per Holmback, noted authority on Scandinavian bayonets, approximately 12,000 of these weapons were taken over by the Danish Army after 1851 (from the Schleswig-Holstein rebels) and converted in 1854.
-The marking "SH XV B 186" stands for Schleswig Holstein 15th Battalion, weapon 186.
+The marking "SH XV B 186" stands for Schleswig Holstein 15th Battalion, Weapon 186.

 19.25